RubinoD1/Keyboard-Warrior/README.md

 ## What is Keybaord Warrior?

 Keyboard Warrior is a JavaScript built typing app.
-It cointains 12 selectable themes, each with a set of 10 randomized qoutes.
+It cointains 12 selectable themes, each with a set of 10 randomized quotes.
 The themes are mainly centered around literature, philosophy, and historical figures.

-An accuracy percentage is scored per qoute with a total percentage being given at the completion of the tenth qoute.
+An accuracy percentage is scored per quote with a total percentage being given at the completion of the tenth quote.

 ## Screenshots
 ![Homepage](/assets/images/screenshots/homepage.png)